corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

  * `transactionStates` - a list of state to create evolvable token types with.
  * `participantSessions` - a list of sessions for participants in the evolvable token types.
- * `observerSessions` - a list of sessions for any observers to the create observable token transaction.
+ * `observerSessions` - a list of sessions for any observers to create observable token transaction.
 ```
 package com.r3.corda.lib.tokens.workflows.flows.evolvable
 import com.r3.corda.lib.tokens.contracts.states.EvolvableTokenType